xdgrulez/kafi/README.md

 ### Map

-In the example below, in our `map_function`, we add 42 the "bla" fields or all messages from the input topic `my_topic` and write the processed messages to the output topic `my_mapped_topic`:
+In the example below, we use a *single message transform*.
+In our `map_function`, we add 42 the "bla" fields or all messages from the input topic `my_topic` and write the processed messages to the output topic `my_mapped_topic`:

 ```
 def plus_42(x):